 Glycomics

-Cambridge Isotope Laboratories, Inc. (CIL) is pleased to offer standards/tools to the glycomic research community to aid the detection, identification, and quantification of glycans in biological samples.
-Specifically, CIL is now supplying authentic glycan standards for use as internal standards for mass spectrometry and as starting materials for use in glyco-microarrays.
-Additionally, CIL is pleased to offer an innovative glycan-tagging kit termed INLIGHT® (Individuality Normalization when Labeling with Isotopic Glycan Hydrazide Tag) for use in relative quantitative comparisons of N-glycans between two samples.
+CIL is pleased to offer standards/tools to the glycomics research community to aid the detection, identification, and quantification of glycans in biological samples.
+CIL supplies authentic glycans (13C6-labeled and unlabeled) for use as standards in mass spectrometry (MS)-based applications and as starting materials for use in glyco-microarrays.
+Additionally, CIL offers an innovative glycan-tagging kit termed INLIGHT® (Individuality Normalization when Labeling with Isotopic Glycan Hydrazide Tag) for the relative quantitation of glycans in binary samples using MS-based techniques.

 Glycan Standards